flkcgn/flkcgn_hub/README.md

 ### Hi there 👋

-- 🔭 I work as EDI application manager
+- 🔭 I work as EDI application developer
 - 🌱 I’m learning Linux, Python, PL/SQL & Git
 - 👯 I’m looking to collaborate & to contribute
 - 🤔 I’m looking for help with automation & Linux
-- 💬 Ask me about EDI
+- 💬 Ask me about EDI & Edifact